 From Spas to Brothels to Sex Clubs: A Brief History of Bathhouses

-In an era when a bathroom is a fixture of every modern home, the bathhouse no longer occupies the central role in society it once did.
+In an era when a bathroom is a fixture of every modern home, the bathhouse no longer occupies the central, sexual role in society it once did.
 While some cultures have retained a rich bathhouse tradition dating back centuries—like the Japanese sentō, the Russian banya or the Islamic hammam—in the modern Western world, bathhouses have been pushed to the margins and are now primarily better known as sex clubs to the LGBTQIA+ community.

 But for much of human history, public bathing was the norm, and bathhouses were often the place to do it.
 Throughout their history, bathhouses have played many other roles beyond just getting clean, including revealing much about the communities that visited them.